mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 The next step is to create the necessary Batch account.

-When you open [this link](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts), you'll notice the **Create a batch account** dialogue.
+If you are logged in to your Azure account, select **Create a batch account** on [this page](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Batch%2FbatchAccounts).

 1. Enter a name for the storage account (e.g. `towerrgbatch`).

-2. Select the preferred region for this resource group.
+2. Select the preferred region for this Batch account.

 3. Select **Review and Create** to proceed to the review screen.

 4. Select **Create** to create the Azure Batch account.

-### Compute Environment
+### Compute environment

-Tower Forge automates the configuration of an [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) compute environment and queues required for the deployment of Nextflow pipelines.
+Tower Forge automates the configuration of an [Azure Batch](https://azure.microsoft.com/en-us/services/batch/) compute environment and the queues required for the deployment of Nextflow pipelines.

-Once the Azure resources are set up, we can add a new **Azure Batch** environment in Tower.
-To create a new compute environment:
+Once the Azure resources are set up, add a new compute environment in Tower:

 1. In a workspace, select **Compute Environments** and then **New Environment**.